Our Centre is a research hub bringing together some of the world’s leading academic expertise in mobile communications.

 Professor Temple sits on the Institution of Engineering and Technology Communications Policy Panel and is a Fellow of the Royal Academy of Engineers.
 He is a visiting professor at the University of Surrey.

-As the UK’s only research centre dedicated to 5G, the University of Surrey’s 5GIC is made up of researchers at the forefront of this field and can offer expert comment to the media across a range of 5G-related topics.
+As the UK’s only research centre dedicated to 5G, we are made up of researchers at the forefront of this field and can offer expert comment to the media across a range of 5G-related topics.